aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 ## 3. Assessing Existing Cluster Resource Capacity

-After understanding the allocatable resources of a single node, the next step is to evaluate the total available resources in the current jiqun and consider its auto-scaling capabilities.
+After understanding the allocatable resources of a single node, the next step is to evaluate the total available resources in the current clusters and consider its auto-scaling capabilities.

 ### 3.1.
 Analyzing Current Node Resource Utilization